indrikwijaya/Notebook-examples/README.md

 # Notebook-examples
 This repo contains different notebooks from the book 'Hands-On Machine Learning with Scikit-Learn &amp; TensorFlow'.
-Notebooks follow the original files closely and have been slightly modified according to my preference.
+Notebooks follow the original files closely, yet with some modifications according to my own learning journey and interest.